AI Summary of Peer-Reviewed Research

 Publishing process signals: MODERATE — reflects the venue and review process. — venue and review process.

-Model-based planning reduced runoff in a semi-arid watershed
+Model-based planning improved watershed saturation planning in a semi-arid basin

 Terraced rice paddies with water channels cutting through hillside agricultural land at sunset, showing multiple curved contour lines filled with water and planted rice seedlings, with mountains visible in the hazy background.